-USC Art Gallery is embarking on an ambitious capital works project made possible through the generosity of the late Arija Austin.
+USC Art Gallery has completed an ambitious capital works project made possible through the generosity of the late Arija Austin.

-The project will see an expansion of the Gallery’s footprint through the construction of additional exhibition space and storage for our growing University art collection.
+The project has seen an expansion of the Gallery’s footprint through the construction of additional exhibition space and storage for our growing University art collection.

-USC Art Gallery has temporarily closed its doors while undergoing this transformation.
+USC Art Gallery temporarily closed its doors while undergoing this transformation.

-USC is committed to its communities and this revitalisation will give us the capacity to present inspiring world-class exhibitions and programs that encourage curiosity, inquiry and exchange.
+USC is committed to its communities and this revitalisation gives us the capacity to present inspiring world-class exhibitions and programs that encourage curiosity, inquiry and exchange.

 For further advice on changes to USC operations please see USC's response to COVID-19.

 Architects sketch of USC Art Gallery redevelopment

 First-class cultural facilities

 The vision for the $1.4 million Art Gallery redevelopment is to realise the Gallery as an unsurpassed community asset.